kmagusiak/odoo-connect/README.md

 ## Export and import data

 A separate package provides utilities to more easily extract data from Odoo.
-It also contains utility to get binary data (attachments) and reports;
-however this requires administrative permissions.

 Since Odoo doesn't accept all kind of values, the `format` package will help with converting between python values and values returned by Odoo.